Laurel Caverns Park

 This three hour high adventure learning program integrates caving with the study of the flora, fauna (particularly bats), and geology of Laurel Caverns.
 Students will visit dig sites where heretofore unknown cave passages are being found and will be told the secret to the discovery of such passages.
 The opportunity to collect pottery clay is also a part of this program.

-This program requires participants to be 12 years of age or older and bring at least two good sources of light.
+This program requires participants to be 9 years of age or older and bring at least two good sources of light.
 Also, each must wear long pants, a long sleeved shirt, and shoes with good tread and ankle support.
 Laurel Caverns will supply the hard hats.
-Each participant must also fill out and sign a Lower Caving Release Form.
-For students ages nine and up the Upper Caving trip is an option and requires the Upper Caving Release Form.
+Each participant must also fill out and sign the Upper Caving Release Form.
 The cave temperature is 52 degrees.
 Bring a change of clothing; this is a real caving trip and participants will get the wet sands of the cave on their clothing.

-Program fee: $25 per participant.
-Teachers, bus drivers, and special needs attendants are not charged.
+Program fee: $22 per participant.
+Teachers, bus drivers, and special needs attendants are not charged. – If the more advanced speleology program is desired, students should be at least 16 years old.
+The cost is $25 per participant.